|Have some domino size rubber stamps, but want to use them for projects other than domino jewelry?

 glass appearance that changes in all lighting conditions.

-Once dry I put on a thick brush-on
+Once dry I applied a clear brush-on sealer to

 |(The swirl pattern stamp is from sheet #Impr-004)